emresandikci/photo-review-galery/README.md

 - **perf:** A code change that improves performance
 - **refactor:** A code change that neither fixes a bug nor adds a feature, when refactoring a production code, eg. renaming a variable.
 - **revert:** A commit revert message
-- **style:** Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- **style:** Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons,css etc)
 - **test:** Adding missing tests or correcting existing tests

 #